 July 8, 2015

-Celiac can affect anyone, nevertheless it is more common with those who have conditions such as: Type 1 Diabetes, Down Syndrome, Turner’s Disease, Autoimmune Thyroid disease, Sjogren’s syndrome or Microscopic Colitis.
+Although celiac disease can affect anyone, it is more common with those who have conditions such as Type 1 Diabetes, Down syndrome, Turner’s Disease, and Autoimmune Thyroid disease, Sjogren’s syndrome or Microscopic Colitis.

-In addition, eating foods that contain gluten can trigger an abnormal immune system response causing Celiac.
+Eating foods that contain gluten even in very small amounts can trigger an abnormal immune system response causing celiac disease.
 Over time, this response can cause digestion and absorption problems.

 Signs & Symptoms